allexBR/cheatsheets/hands-on/OpenVAS/README.md

 <br/>

 > [!IMPORTANT]
-> The shell script available in this repository was created and owned by Kastervo (https://github.com/Kastervo/OpenVAS-Installation)<br/>
+> The shell script available in this repository was created and owned by Kastervo (https://github.com/Kastervo/OpenVAS-Installation).<br/>
->  under the Apache License 2.0!<br/>
-> <br/>
-> All credit goes to Kastervo for his commitment and great work!<br/>
+> Therefore, it is copyrighted and all credit goes to Kastervo for his commitment and great work!<br/>
 > <br/>
 > I just made some subtle modifications so that the script also works on Debian 13 (Trixie), as it is more current.<br/>
 <br/>